ember-cli/rfcs/active/0000-move-rename.md

 # Summary

 Provide both an `ember move` and an `ember rename` command for ember-cli, providing the ability to move/rename a file as well as update any references to it in a project.
 The move command will be lower level, with the rename command being more user friendly.
-The commands will intially be developed as an addon and can later be brought into ember-cli.
+The commands will initially be developed as an addon and can later be brought into ember-cli.

 # Motivation